How to get into Medicine in Queensland?

 Additional: Psychometric Test and MMI Interview

-Written by KIS Academics Tutor for QCE Chemistry, QCE Physics and QCE Ancient History, Vishaak Gangasandra.
+Written by KIS Academics Tutor for QCE Chemistry, Physics and Ancient History, Vishaak Gangasandra.
 Vishaak is currently pursuing a Bachelor of Biotechnology/Doctor of Medicine at UQ.
-Vishaak received a 99th Percentile UCAT Score, graduated with an ATAR of 99.95 and was awarded by QCAA as Queensland’s Number 1 Student.
-He is currently involved in translational research at the Australian Institute of Bioengineering and Nanotechnology and represents 40, 000 students at UQ on the Academic Board, having access to inside knowledge on the university’s applications process.
+Vishaak received a 99th Percentile UCAT Score, graduated with an ATAR of 99.95, and was awarded by QCAA as Queensland’s Number 1 Student.
+He is currently involved in translational research at the Australian Institute of Bioengineering and Nanotechnology and represents 40, 000 students at UQ on the Academic Board, with access to inside knowledge on the university’s applications process.
 You can view Vishaak’s profile here and request him as a tutor.

 References